Description of First Year Exploration Seminars

 Students may take up to three seminars during their first year of study.
 Seminars may be taken for one credit and are pass/no pass only.
 The Office of Undergraduate Education has further eligibility and enrollment information .

-Close to 100 Freshman Seminars are offered each academic year (excluding summer).
-The full list of courses for each quarter is available through the Office of Undergraduate Education.
-Example courses from the current academic year include:
+Close to 100 seminars are offered each academic year (excluding summer).
+Example courses from past academic years include: